MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 The ingress controller is a critical component of the cluster.
 Consider the following points when configuring this component.

-- Constrict the ingress controller to a specific scope of operations as part of your design decisions.
+- Constrain the ingress controller to a specific scope of operations as part of your design decisions.
 For example, you might allow the controller to only interact with the pods that run a specific workload.

 - Avoid placing replicas on the same node to spread out the load and help ensure business continuity if a node fails.
 Use `podAntiAffinity` for this purpose.